aleksasingi77/PracticeSoftwareTesting/README.md

 1. **Clone the repository:**
    Clone the repository containing your Postman collection.
-If you don't have a Git repository, you can use the collection file directly. git clone https://github.com/your-username/your-repo.git
+If you don't have a Git repository, you can use the collection file directly. <br>
+   git clone https://github.com/your-username/your-repo.git

 2. **Navigate to the Repository:**
-   Change to the directory where your Postman collection is located. cd your-repo
+   Change to the directory where your Postman collection is located. <br>
+   cd your-repo

 3. **Export Environment Variables (If Needed):**
-   If your collection relies on environment variables, export them using a file (e.g., environment.json). newman run Practice Software Testing.postman_collection.json --environment environment.json
+   If your collection relies on environment variables, export them using a file (e.g., environment.json). <br>
+   newman run Practice Software Testing.postman_collection.json --environment environment.json

 4. **Run Newman:**
-   Execute the following command to run your Postman collection using Newman. newman run Practice Software Testing.postman_collection.json
+   Execute the following command to run your Postman collection using Newman. <br>
+   newman run Practice Software Testing.postman_collection.json

 5. **Export Results:**
    newman run Practice Software Testing.postman_collection.json --reporters cli,junit --reporter-junit-export results.xml

 # Notes:
-  Ensure that the necessary dependencies are installed and the Postman collection is up-to-date.
+  Ensure that the necessary dependencies are installed and the Postman collection is up-to-date. <br>
   Review and update the command parameters based on your specific requirements.